rcghpge/DATA3401/README.md

 # DATA3401
-Professor Rostami - Python in Data Science.
+Dr. Rostami - Python programming in Data Science.
 The University of Texas at Arlington